minc Language Reference

 SIMD intrinsics

-Streaming load/store and lane reductions for the packed vec types (int4, uint4, f64x2, i64x2, u64x2).
+Streaming load/store, lane reductions, and dot-products for the packed vec types — the 128-bit int4 / uint4 / f64x2 / i64x2 / u64x2 / i8x16, the float4 host intrinsics, and the 256-bit f32x8 / i32x8 / i8x32.
 Each call is one SIMD instruction, or a small fixed sequence; codegen is the same shape on x64 and ARM64.
+The 256-bit types use native AVX2 only under --target windows-avx2 / linux-avx2 (see Wide SIMD below).

 Streaming load/store